rossengeorgiev/dota2mod_manacost/README.md

 # !
-WARNING !
+NOTICE !

-While the current method works, it has not been allowed explicitly.
+While the current method works, note that it has not been allowed explicitly.
-It's unlikely that you will get VAC, but there are no guarantees.
+It's unlikely that you will get VAC'd, but there are no guarantees.
 Use at your own risk.

 ### Dota 2 mod — Mana cost for items
 ----